Diana Ross: 1959–1970: The Supremes

 At fifteen, Ross joined the Primettes, the sister group to a male vocal group called the Primes, after she had been brought to the attention of music manager Milton Jenkins by Primes member Paul Williams.
-Among the other members of the Primettes were Florence Ballard (Note: The first group member hired by Jenkins), Mary Wilson, and Betty McGlown, Williams' girlfriend.
+Among the other members of the Primettes were Florence Ballard, (Note: The first group member hired by Jenkins) Mary Wilson, and Betty McGlown, Williams's girlfriend.
 After the Primettes won a talent competition in 1960 in Windsor, Ontario, A&R executive and songwriter, Robert Bateman invited them to audition for Tamla Records.
-(Note: At the time the Primettes began seeking a deal, the label had went by the name of Tamla Records; the Motown imprint wouldn't be established until July 1960.)
+(Note: At the time the Primettes began seeking a deal, the label went by the name of Tamla Records; the Motown imprint wouldn't be established until July 1960.)

 Prior to the Bateman offer, Ross had approached her former neighbor Smokey Robinson about setting up the audition.
-In turn, Robinson agreed as long as they allow him and his group, the Miracles, to hire the Primettes' guitarist, Marv Tarplin, with whom Ross discovered, for an upcoming tour.
+In turn, Robinson agreed as long as they allowed him and his group, the Miracles, to hire the Primettes' guitarist, Marv Tarplin, whom Ross had discovered, for an upcoming tour.
 Tarplin ended up playing in Robinson's band(s) for the next 30-plus years.
 In her autobiography, Secrets of a Sparrow, Ross wrote that she felt that this had been "a fair trade".

 According to Berry Gordy in his autobiography, To Be Loved, he recalled that he had been heading to a business meeting when he happened to hear Ross singing "There Goes My Baby", and that Ross's voice "stopped me in my tracks".
 He approached the group and asked them to perform it again, but, after learning how young they were, Gordy advised them to finish high school before trying to get signed by Motown.
 (Note: Not too long after the Primettes' first audition, Gordy signed Mary Wells to his Motown imprint.
 Wells was 17 years old at the time but had graduated from high school.)